Contact us whenever you need it!

 POA for Military Member | USAA

-If a person gets into an accident that renders them mentally incapacitated, there must be trusted individuals who can make sound decisions for them moving forward.
+If a person gets into an accident that leaves them mentally incapacitated, there must be trusted individuals who can make big decisions for them.

-When children become mentally incapacitated, most have parents to make decisions for them.
-If an older adult becomes mentally impaired due to age or illness and their spouse is deceased, family members may have disputes about who will make the decisions if they don't get along.
+When children become incapacitated, most have parents to make decisions for them.
+If an older adult becomes mentally impaired due to age or illness and their spouse has passed, family members may argue about who will make the decisions if they don't get along.

-This is where an emergency power of attorney becomes incredibly important.
+This is where an emergency power of attorney becomes very important.

 First, what is a power of attorney?
-It is a legal authorization giving an individual the “power” to act on behalf of another person.
-There are several types of powers of attorney:
+It is a legal permission giving an individual the “power” to act on someone’s behalf.
+There are several types of POAs:

 Read on as we discuss all the details you need to know.